Connect with us

 • Represent Mississippi Today in public speaking engagements, panels, and community events

-• Oversee the hiring for newsroom roles, from crafting job descriptions to conducting interviews, in collaboration with team editors and human resources
+• Oversee the hiring process for newsroom roles, from crafting job descriptions to conducting interviews, in collaboration with team editors and human resources

 • Identify and coordinate in-house newsroom trainings for staff